sauce-archives/help/docs/tools/automation/appium.md

 <h3 id="run-with-any-language">Run with Any Language</h3>

 Run your Appium tests on TestObject no matter what language you're using.
-Just connect to our <a href="#rest-api">REST API</a> and add <a href="general-test-setup">two extra capabilities</a> to your test.
+Just connect to our <a href="#rest-api">REST API</a> and add <a href="#general-test-setup">two extra capabilities</a> to your test.